lhq5520/tech-blog/README.md

 ### **2. Install Dependencies**

-Run the following command in the project root (if run this command in root file won't start, please go to `client` and `server` to run this command respectively in addition to run this in root directory. ):
+Run the following command in the project root:

 ```bash
 npm install